Welcome! Thank you for your partnership in protecting the Valley’s land and water resources by learning about TVA’s Section 26a permitting process.

 |Off-reservoir application fee for new construction, minor alterations to existing construction, or change in ownership of permitted facilities||$250|

 In some instances, the size or scope of a project may require additional fees; if this applies to your project, TVA will contact you.
+Additionally, a project may require site specific work such as special biological studies, archeological studies or advanced environmental reviews that are not covered by the application fee.
+If it is determined that detailed work is required, TVA will contact you.

 8. Mail your application package to TVA.